acbrandao/Reference/README.md

 ## List of Feeds and API's

 A large list of many API and Datafeeds for all sorts of available public data.
-Such as commuter times, open weather and mappings, etc. - Datatfeed API [A List of useful API and FEEDS ](./api_feeds.MD)
+Such as live commuter transit times, open weather, live air traffic, shipping  and mappings, etc. - Datatfeed API [A List of useful API and FEEDS ](./api_feeds.MD)

 ## Youtube Channels & Podcasts